johnpeart/johnpeart.github.io/src/posts/blogpost/2024-02-17-broadcasting-philosophies-at-work.md

 In a separate conversation recently, a colleague reflected back to me that sometimes I appear very confident in my ideas, and that they interpret this as me being wedded to them.[^often]

 This was somewhat of a shock to me.
 I am constantly repeating the phrase "strong opinion, loosely held".
-I say it so often that it's become a standing joke in the team.
+I say it so often that it’s become a standing joke in the team.
 I say it because I want people to know that I'm offering a view that I know might not be right, and that I am inviting alternative views.

 That feedback has given me pause.